What does fact checked mean?

 Food allergies fall under the umbrella of food sensitivities.
 They occur when your immune system reacts to certain proteins in food.
 For instance, if you’re allergic to carrots, the first time you eat these vegetables, your immune system creates antibodies called immunoglobulin E, or IgE.
-The next time you eat carrots, your immune system reacts to the protein by releasing IgE and histamines, which can cause reactions such as itching, hives, difficulty breathing or stomach upset.
 Cooking the offending food usually prevents allergic reactions.

 Intolerance to Carrots